Bombardier Electrostar: History

 In 2009, as part of the government's wider rolling stock plan, an order was placed for thirty four-car units intended for use by National Express East Anglia (now operated by Greater Anglia) on the Stansted Express and West Anglia services.
-The first of these units entered passenger service on Thursday 3 March 2011.
+The first of these units entered passenger service on 3 March 2011.

-Production of the trains ended in 2017 when unit number 387174 for Great Western Railway was completed at Derby Litchurch Lane Works.
+Production of the trains ended in 2017, when unit number 387174 for Great Western Railway was completed at Derby Litchurch Lane Works.
 The family was superseded by the Alstom Aventra.

-The Electrostar was also selected for use on the Gautrain system in South Africa, a new railway between Johannesburg, Pretoria, and the Johannesburg International Airport.
+The Electrostar was also selected for use on the Gautrain system in South Africa, a new railway between Johannesburg, Pretoria and Johannesburg International Airport.
 The trains were assembled by UCW Partnership in South Africa from components made in Derby.